oomlout/oomlout_oomp_builder/navigation/hardware/bearing/62000_series/62209_size/45_mm_id_85_mm_od_23_mm_depth/part/readme.md

-# Hardware Bearing 62000 Series 62209 Size 45 mm Id 85 mm Od 23 mm Depth
+# Hardware Bearing 62000 Series 62209 Size 45 mm ID 85 mm OD 23 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base